-When researching MRI magnets, keep in mind the signal strength needed in order to get the highest quality MRI exam.
-A 3T Ultra-High Field MRI delivers twice the field strength of traditional 1.5T MRI scanners, providing greater detail in both structure and function.
-Three Tesla, or 3T, MRI is currently the gold standard in many areas of medical imaging, including oncologic, neurological, orthopedic and urological practices.
+When researching MRI magnets, signal strength plays a big role in creating the highest quality MRI exam for your medical provider.
+A 3.0T Ultra-High Field MRI delivers twice the field strength of a traditional 1.5T MRI scanner, providing greater detail in both structure and function.
+Three Tesla, or 3.0T, MRI is currently the gold standard in many specialized areas of medical imaging, including oncologic, neurological, orthopedic and urological practices.

 Beginning in 2013, Capitol Imaging Services (CIS) installed our first 3T MRI system.
-Since then, it has grown to seven ultra-high field scanners serving the Gulf South region.
-Providing this MRI gold standard aligns with our commitment to offering the latest diagnostic imaging technology to medical providers and the general public when needed.
+Since then, it has grown to eight ultra-high field scanners serving the Gulf South region.
+Providing this quality of MRI imaging aligns with our commitment to offering the latest diagnostic technology to medical providers and the general public when needed.

 When would I get a 3T MRI?

-3T MRI is often used to evaluate patients with a number of neurological conditions, including brain laceration or skull fracture, brain or spinal tumor, stroke, multiple sclerosis or epilepsy.
-Key 3T applications specific to orthopedic imaging show improved sensitivity in the evaluation of targeted injuries to small joints such as wrists, hands and feet, as well as improved non-arthrographic joint imaging specific to shoulders and hips.
+3.0T MRI is often used to evaluate patients with a number of neurological conditions, including brain laceration or skull fracture, brain or spinal tumor, stroke, multiple sclerosis or epilepsy.
+Key 3.0T applications specific to orthopedic imaging show improved sensitivity in the evaluation of targeted injuries to small joints such as wrists, hands and feet, as well as improved non-arthrographic joint imaging specific to shoulders and hips.

-At CIS, 3T MRI incorporates special imaging protocols and Computer Aided Detection (CAD) software for all prostate exams.
-If a man has an elevated Prostate-Specific Antigen (PSA) level and/or a positive Digital Rectal Exam, a 3T MRI may be the next step before a biopsy.
-Alternatively, a prostate 3T may be appropriate after eight weeks or more following a negative TransRectal Ultrasound (TRUS) guided biopsy.
+At CIS, 3.0T MRI incorporates special imaging protocols and Computer Aided Detection (CAD) software for all prostate exams performed in the great New Orleans market.
+If a man has an elevated Prostate-Specific Antigen (PSA) level and/or a positive Digital Rectal Exam, a 3.0T MRI may be the next step before a biopsy.
+Alternatively, a prostate 3.0T may be appropriate after eight weeks or more following a negative TransRectal Ultrasound (TRUS) guided biopsy.

 What Will I Experience?